We help you navigate your way through the world of Antarctic cruises to better understand what each expedition itinerary has to offer.

 To cross the Antarctic Circle, ships wait until there’s been sufficient ice melt, so these expeditions set off in the second half of the cruising season, in January & February

 Add just a few more days to a classic Antarctic Peninsula voyage and you’ll have the enviable chance to cross the fabled line of the Antarctic Circle.
 These slightly longer expeditions sail further southwest along the coast of the Antarctic Peninsula, in the hope of crossing the 66.5” south parallel.
 When you head further south than most other ships, you’ll be privy to lesser-visited sites and will see much bigger icebergs.
 You may see more wildlife on Antarctic Circle cruises but that’ll purely because you will be in Antarctica for a few extra days.
 Sailing further south is no guarantee of more animal sightings – it simply gifts you more time down south, overall.
-Read more about the superb highlights you can expect on Antarctic Circle expeditions.

 Example itinerary: 15-day Wildest Antarctica